Study smarter with Fiveable

 Compare red and blue in terms of their psychological effects on viewers.
 How might you use this knowledge when designing a hospital waiting room versus a sale advertisement?

-Why is yellow considered the most visible color to the human eye, even though it has the shortest wavelength among primaries?
+Yellow is considered the most visible color to the human eye, yet it doesn't have the longest wavelength among primaries.
+What actually accounts for its high visibility?

 If an FRQ asked you to explain how primary colors create visual hierarchy, which color would you identify as most dominant and why?